Shooting in Dania Beach leaves 2 dead, 1 injured

 DANIA BEACH, FLA.
-(WSVN) - Broward Sheriff’s Office deputies are investigating a shooting that occurred on Thursday in the 800 block of Stirling Road in Dania Beach.
-According to officials, the incident resulted in the death of two individuals and left one person injured.
+(WSVN) - Broward Sheriff’s Office deputies are investigating the motive behind a shooting that occurred on Thursday in the 800 block of Stirling Road in Dania Beach.
+According to officials, the incident resulted in the death of two individuals, including a child, and left one person injured.

 The incident was reported to 911 dispatchers at approximately 11:14 p.m.
 Deputies and Broward Sheriff Fire Rescue arrived at the scene to find three individuals with gunshot wounds.
 Two of the victims were pronounced dead on the scene, while the third was transported to a nearby hospital for treatment.